omar-nema/omar-nema.github.io/_projects/narrative.md

     <header class="block-header">compile</header>

     <div class="block-text">
-        <p> My role - was to delve into narrative research literature, <span class="highlight-grey">compile studies, and summarize them in a way that can be quantified for use in SONNET</span>.<br>
+        <p> My role - was to delve into narrative research literature, <span class="highlight-grey">compile studies, and summarize them in a way that can be quantified for use in SONNET</span>.<br> As the internship progressed, I wanted move beyond synthesizing studies - and actually interact with an end product.
-        A found it difficult to imagine what quantifying these studies meant without interacting with an end product.
 Though I had no coding skills going into the internship, my supervisor (David Koelle) agreed to let me move beyond simply summarizing narratives, and translate <span class="highlight-grey">some of my findings into data structures</span>.
 I collaborated with Benjamin Bauchwitz (MIT '15), another intern, to create a text parser (in Java) that extracts quantitative narrative relationships from semi-natural input text.
         </p>
     </div>